Krassmus/RTC.js/README.md

 RTC.js
 ======

 A webRTC library that should make an webRTC as easy as jQuery.ajax.
+For a proper API-documentation see the github-page: http://krassmus.github.io/RTC.js/

 ## Usage